reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 1. The _code editor_ where you'll see the source code of your selected file
 1. The _browser_ section where you'll see how the code you've written will be displayed

-The file `App.js` should be selected in the _files_ section and you the contents file in the _code editor_ should look like this:
+The `App.js` file should be selected in the _Files_ section.
+The contents of that file in the _code editor_ should be:

 ```jsx
 export default function Square() {